 Email a link to your video or email the audio file to your instructor Doug Larson at firstname.lastname@example.org (IMPORTANT: please be sure to put in the subject line that this is for the Online Acting School Lesson 9).

 After your instructor listens to the two monologues, he will provide feedback for changes on one or both monologues.
 You must then make the changes to your monologue, re-record it and send it again.

-NOTE: Please allow a week for feedback.
+NOTE: Please allow a few weeks for feedback.
 If you do not get a reply after a week, you have permission to send a reminder email and you may do so weekly.
 Doug's schedule is very busy right now so extra time and email reminders are appreciated.